plone/documentation/docs/admin-guide/override-core.md

 ## Override the version of a core Plone package

-Choose a tab depending on your Python package manager.
+For instructions of how to override a core Plone package, select the tab below according to your Python package manager.

 `````{tab-set}